 - If you feel the need to void before your next scheduled time, practice urge suppression techniques.

 - If you are able to suppress the urge, continue to follow the void schedule.
-If the urge persists, void as needed and return to the schedule.
+And if the urge persists, void as needed and return to the schedule.

 - Gradually increase the time between scheduled bathroom trips.
 You should begin to notice improvement in incontinence symptoms in 6 to 12 weeks.
 Don’t be discouraged by setbacks.
 Simply take note of any patterns that may have contributed to the problem, adjust as needed and continue.

 When you feel the need to void try not to panic.
 Instead take several slow, deep breaths.
 Sit down if you can and focus on releasing tension in your body.
 Train your thoughts on something other than your bladder.